jetkanerva/Web-Software-Development-Project2/README.md

 #### Styling

-* The navbar has been styled classically using CSS - the css file can be found other static folder
+* The navbar has been styled classically using CSS - the css file can be found other static folder (to prove that I can write CSS)
 * Other parts of this application utilize tailwind for styling

 #### App logic